-The Statue of Liberty is an enduring icon of liberty.
+The Statue of Liberty is an enduring icon of liberty and the statute of liberties parts all have a meaning on their own.

-The statue stands on the Liberty Island in New York and was a gift from France to the people of the United States.
+The statue stands on the Liberty Island in New York and was a gift from France to the people of the United States, it is one of Americas most famous and recognizable structures.

 It was erected and dedicated in 1886.
 The key sculptor behind the creation of the statue was Frederic Auguste Bartholdi.
 Bartholdi designed and created the statue so that each notable part of the statue signifies some meaning.